CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 where $a_i^{neu}$ is the aggregated score of the neuron corresponding to the $i$th dimension.
 We take the maximum for each neuron to emphasize its contribution to outputs when the neuron is activated.

-\textbf{Selective Thresholding.} Intervening on neurons with large $a^{i,neu}$ should alter the LLM’s interpretation between data and instruction.
-However, this would degrade the response quality since our $\mathcal L^{attr}$ is only about poison vs. clean, without regularizion for quality preservation.
+\textbf{Thresholding:} Pruning on neurons with large $a^{i,neu}$ should alter the LLM’s tendency of interpreting the context as instructions.
+However, this would degrade the clean responses since our $\mathcal L^{attr}$ only captures the preference over which instructions to follow, without regularization on preserving the quality of context as supporting information when producing clean responses.
+For example, the model may be missing context if pruning disrupts the semantics content.

-To maintain the response quality after pruning, we regularize by selectively prune from only a subset $\Phi$ of neuron that excludes those interfering with response quality.
+To maintain the quality of clean responses after pruning, we regularize by selectively pruning from only a subset $\Phi$ of neuron that excludes those interfering with response quality.
 The definition of $\Phi$ is introduced in Section \ref{sec: loss}.
 We prune from $\Phi$ up to p$\%$ of all the neurons.
 Formally, let $\tau$ denote the thresholding value on $a^{i,neu}$ for the pruning mask,

 where $ \mathbbm 1$ is the indicator function.
 For the $i$th neuron, its masking value is $\mathbbm 1\{a^{i,neu}\geq\tau, i\in\Phi\} )$.